 Avengers — Infinity War

 For the premiere of Marvel’s Avengers – Infinity War, several Facebook Camera Effects were created to give all the fans a possibility to put on the mask and use superpowers of their favourite heroes.
 Besides front-facing masks, functions such as 3D Models, Hand Tracking and Background Segmentation were showcased.
-You can learn more about the effects here.
+You can learn more about the effects from this article

 The Meg by OMD & Snapchat